hamid-martinez/LARC/mechanical/README.md

 # Mechanical
+Some mechanical important materials can be found in the excel file.
+Check the CAD files for further measures and references.

 All the CAD files are available in the zip folder, it also includes the cad files for the conveyors.

 The main robot design is as follows: